Studying in Canada can be both a life-changing and overwhelming moment in your life, but it certainly is worth it.

 Need to know how to budget for studying in Canada?
 Take a look at how much it will cost to study in Canada as an international student.

-Step 5: Apply for your Study Permit
+Step 5: Apply for Your Study Permit Online

 Now that you have all your documents assembled it’s time to get started on your application!
 You will need the following:

 - Proof of Funds (to support yourself while you’re studying in Canada).

 Please note that you will also need a scanner or camera to create digital copies of your document to upload and a valid credit or debit card to pay for your visa fees.
 You will be required to create an online account and to make payment before you submit your application.

 Benefits of Applying for Your Canadian Study Permit Online